GeorgeWhittington/hotel-website/README.md

 To create the tables of the database, you will need to run the command: `flask createdb`.

-To populate the database, first run the sql code inside hotel_website/data.sql on the database.
-Then run the command: `flask filldb`.
+To populate the database, run the command: `flask filldb`.

 Now you can run the website with the command: `flask run`.